RohitKumar608/server-side-rendering-using-node-reactjs/README.md

 ```
 npm run dev
 ```
-npm run dev will start both server client side as will server side
+npm run dev will start both server client side as well as server side

 ```
 If some issue in running sever just terminate the batch and restart server again